I Swallowed Liquid From a COVID-19 Test Kit

 Prevention Tips

-- Store rapid antigen test kits away from children and do not open them until they are ready for use.
+- Store COVID-19 rapid antigen test kits away from children and do not open a kit until you intend to use it.

 - Read the directions for use and follow them carefully.